ibm-cloud-docs/Backup/configure-vra.md

 ## Starting Cloud Backup Portal
 {: #startPortalVRA}

-You need to be connected to the {{site.data.keyword.cloud}} private network to be able to start the Cloud Backup Portal portal.
+You need to be connected to the {{site.data.keyword.cloud}} private network to be able to start the Portal.
 {:important}

 1. Log in to the [{{site.data.keyword.cloud_notm}} console](https://{DomainName}){: external}.
 From the Navigational menu, select **Classic Infrastructure**.